verana-labs/verifiable-trust-spec/spec.md

 - [VT-VLEI-TR-5] Recursively apply [VT-VLEI-TR-3] and [VT-VLEI-TR-4] to each credential in the chain (the QVI credential, and any GLEIF-published intermediary credential) until the [[ref: GLEIF]] Root of Trust [[ref: AID]] is reached.

-- [VT-VLEI-TR-6] The GLEIF Root of Trust AID reached in [VT-VLEI-TR-5] MUST be one of the [[ref: external trust roots]] configured per [WL-VLEI].
+- [VT-VLEI-TR-6] The GLEIF Root of Trust AID reached in [VT-VLEI-TR-5] MUST be one of the [[ref: external trust roots]] configured per [AL-VLEI].

 - [VT-VLEI-TR-7] If the same party also presents an [ECS-ORG] OrganizationCredential whose `lei` attribute is set, the `lei` value MUST equal the LEI carried by the verified LE credential; a mismatch MUST cause trust resolution failure.

 - [VT-VLEI-TR-8] Resolvers SHOULD check the LEI's status in GLEIF reference data.
-For resolution against a `production` VPR (see [WL-VPR]), a resolver MUST treat an LEI whose registration status is lapsed or retired as a failed identification.
+For resolution against a `production` VPR (see [AL-VPR]), a resolver MUST treat an LEI whose registration status is lapsed or retired as a failed identification.

 - [VT-VLEI-TR-9] If any step above fails, the vLEI Legal Entity identification MUST be considered failed, and [TR-8] applies.